 Another great way to see the five lakes is from the observation deck at the Rainbow Line Scenic Park atop Mt.
 Baijo.
-This observation deck boasts amazing views of Wakasa Bay, and on a clear day you can even see as far as the Tango Peninsula.
+This observation deck boasts impressive views of Wakasa Bay, and on a clear day, you can even see as far as the Tango Peninsula.

 Wakasa Bay is home to some of the best beaches in Japan.
 Most famous is Wakasa Wada Beach in Takahama, which is Blue Flag certified.
 That isn't to say that it's the only beach worth checking out.
 Suishohama Beach in Mihama is also particularly well-known for its clear waters—so much so that the beach was named after them.

 The center of the Wakasa area, the city of Obama, was once an important trading spot both within Japan and with Korea and China.
 Exploring Obama, you'll find certain spots remaining as symbols of the city's prosperous past as a center of trade.
 Sancho-machi is one such spot—walking through the streets lined with traditional architecture, you'll feel like you've traveled back in time.

 Toward the southeast of Obama, you'll find additional noteworthy temples as well.
 Myotsu-ji, built in 1258, is a trove of national treasures that include a main hall and three-tiered pagoda.
 Nearby is Mantoku-ji, which is known for its gorgeous dry landscape garden.